 A formal dual degree program links two master’s degrees or a master’s program with a JD program and leads to two degrees.
-The Graduate Council and the Vice Provost for Research and Graduate Education must approve all proposals for formal dual degree programs.
+The Graduate Council and the Senior Vice Provost for Research and Graduate Education must approve all proposals for formal dual degree programs.

 There are two types of formal dual degree programs.
-Type one incorporates two distinct disciplines where students complete two separate sets of core courses and cross-count electives.
+Type one incorporates two distinct disciplines where students complete two separate sets of core courses and reduce electives.
 Type two incorporates two areas of study within one discipline where students can cross-count a common set of core courses and take separate sets of electives.

 Dual degrees must be pursued concurrently, not consecutively.
 In order to meet this requirement, students interested in pursuing a dual degree must be matriculated in both programs for one full academic year (three quarters or two semesters).
 Students in a one year program must matriculate into the second program no later than the first admission term following fifty percent (50%) coursework completion of the first program.

 Students are required to complete both degree programs within five years of matriculation in to the first program.
 Students must apply for graduation for both programs and both degrees will be awarded at the same time.

 With fully developed and approved curricula, these programs are available to graduate students who are admitted to both schools and submit the Graduate Formal Dual Degree Verification Form (found on the Office of Graduate Education's website) during the program's first term.
 For program details, please contact the school, college or department.